Hitendra1632/outlook_calendar/README.md

 ## Bug fixes
-Remove issue of double creation of event. version 0.1.7, fixing the response for event deletion
+version 0.1.6 Remove issue of double creation of event.

+version 0.1.7, fixing the response for event deletion.